duncanbradley/axis-extension/text_body/discussion.md

 Although our manipulation is crude, we want to know what happens what you remove denominator information altogether.
 Bias is not an indicator of faulty reasoning, but provides insight into cognitive mechanisms. we want spontaneous interpretations

-## Implications

-When intending to convey magnitudes, both axis limits and accompanying text warrant consideration from data visualisation designers.
-Where it is not possible to present a denominator in accompanying text, an extended axis should be used, in order to display plotted data in context.
-Even when a denominator is present, a default axis will elicit more variation in responses.
-Not all participants will interpret the chart in the same way as they would if it was displayed graphically.
-An extended axis provides insurance against those failing to take account of denominator information in the accompanying text.

-Where background knowledge is missing, omitting a denominator influences judgement more than chart design.

-We also found that *confidence* ratings are consistently high in the absence of a denominator in text, despite use of an extended axis.
-To improve confidence, denominators should be explicitly provided in text, regardless of graphical cues.

-It is also worth considering situations which are likely to accentuate this bias.
-Even when denominator information is supplied in text, cognitive load may prevent participants from taking it into account.
-We suspect that ratings would resemble those where it is absent in E2.
-Under high cognitive load, participants’ ratings are most likely to resemble their best guess if an extended axis is used.
-High cognitive load exacerbates the numerosity bias (Pelham et al., 1994).

 ## Relationship to Prior Work

 *We contribute to a large body of evidence regarding biases in the interpretation of numerical information, specifically *framing effects* (Tversky Kahneman).
 Our results are consistent with research demonstrating that manipulating a bar chart’s axis limit influences interpretation of plotted values (Garcia-Retamero and Galesic, 2010; Okan et al., 2018).
 Furthermore, Okan et al. (2018) found that participants’ perceptions of risk were influenced more by bar charts’ axis limits when labels containing numerator and denominator information were excluded.
 Similarly, we observed that interpretations of magnitude were influenced more by bar charts’ axis limits when excluding denominator values from accompanying text.*